aaguil8a/Tabular-Playground-Series---Oct-2021/README.md

 We see that if students do well in prior grading periods that will influence how well he/she does in final grades.

+## General observations

-General observations: there are not many variables that show an influence on students’ final grades, which is interesting in itself since that may indicate the right kind of data was not gathered.
+There are not many variables that show an influence on students’ final grades, which is interesting in itself since that may indicate the right kind of data was not gathered.

 # Feature Importance